sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

 Azure functions or Azure web apps should be configured to read confidential configuration settings from the key vault.

-## Passing configuration without a KeyVault
+## Passing configuration without a Key Vault
 Setting configuration parameters in this way is perfectly all right for non-sensitive data items.
 But, when used for sensitive items like connection keys and strings, this leads to proliferation of sensitive data item.
 ```
-databasekey=mycosmosdbkey
+databasekey=myCosmos DBkey
 ```

-## The KeyVault way of passing configuration
+## The Key Vault way of passing configuration

-Microsoft has documented the [following syntax](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references#reference-syntax)which will make the Azure function to seamlessly pick the confidential information from the Azure KeyVault
+Microsoft has documented the [following syntax](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references#reference-syntax) which will make the Azure function to seamlessly pick the confidential information from the Azure Key Vault

 ```
 databasekey=@Microsoft.KeyVault(VaultName=myvault;SecretName=mycosmosdbkey)
 ```

-How does KeyVault help?
-KeyVault provides another layer of indirection for the Azure function/webapp.
-With the KeyVault in the mix, you can safely update the Storage account or CosmosDB acocunt key in the KeyVault.
+How does Key Vault help?
+Azure Key Vault provides another layer of indirection for the Azure function/webapp.
+With the KeyVault in the mix, you can safely update the Storage account or Cosmos DB account key in the KeyVault.
 No need to update the configuration of every Azure function.

 ---